 158 slow burn minutes, “Zodiac” was a box office failure and a film that carried very little hype, but it is one of David Fincher’s best movies, also due to its human nature.
 “Zodiac” works with a meticulous script by James Vanderbilt, and tells the story of a cartoonist (Jake Gyllenhaal), a journalist (Robert Downey Jr.), and a police detective (Mark Ruffalo) who for about 15 years who tried to track down the killer.
 After the chilling opening that depicts the murder of a young couple on a date, Fincher recreates the style of the paranoid thrillers of the seventies, weaving a rich work that invites repeated viewings.

 On the one hand, this movie is a shameless rip-off of Bong Joon-ho’s “Memories of a Murder.”
-It’s true that the two films are based on the stories of different serial killers – one American and the other South Korean – but it’s essentially the same film, the same process people go through who sink too deep into an investigation that goes nowhere.
+The two films are indeed based on the stories of different serial killers – one American and the other South Korean – but it’s essentially the same film, the same process people go through who sink too deep into an investigation that goes nowhere.
 “Zodiac” is an amazing work in its own right.

 2. Se7en (1995)